 Some More Examples of Prepositional Phrases as Adverbs

 - He was hurrying towards home.

-- I reached there home at that moment.
+- I reached their home at that moment.

-- The manager of this company treated his employee with great respect.
+- The manager of this company treated his employees with great respect.

 - She speaks English with eloquence.